Tech0ne/intra-reminder/README.md

 Instalation is made using the [install.sh](null) file.

-Simply clone this repo, and run `./install.sh`.
+Simply clone this repo, update the `config` file and run `./install.sh`.

-It will ask you everythink needed for configuration.

-Please note some parameters :
+Please note some of the configs you can / need to change on the `config` file :

-- **Autostart** : It's a good idea to turn it on, as it enable automaticly start this script, and will not require you to start it manualy.
 - **API-key** : This is the API key that you can find on the intranet.
-It's mandatory.
+If you don't have it, it will not work.
 The following pictures will help you finding it :

 <details><summary>Get your API key</summary>